Brian-Pho/Textbook-Notes/content/posts/textbooks/fundamentals-of-computational-neuroscience/index.md

 ## Chapter 1: Introduction

 - Textbook website: https://web.cs.dal.ca/~tt/fundamentals/
-- Computational neuroscience (CN): the theoretical study of the brain to uncover the principles and mechanisms behind the development, organization, information-processing, and mental abilities of the nervous system.
+- *Computational neuroscience (CN)*: the theoretical study of the brain to uncover the principles and mechanisms behind the development, organization, information-processing, and mental abilities of the nervous system.
 - A major focus of CN is the development and evaluation of models.
 ![Figure 1.1](figure1-1.png)
 - The nervous system is separated into many different levels of organization to manage details (through abstraction) and to better organize our knowledge.
 ![Figure 1.2](figure1-2.png)
 - Networks of neurons have information-processing capabilities beyond that of single neurons such as representing information in a distributed way.
 - E.g. Edge detector network.
 A single neuron isn’t able to detect an edge but a group of neurons can.
-- Model: a simplification/abstraction of a system in order to test aspects of it or a hypothesis.
+- *Model*: a simplification/abstraction of a system in order to test aspects of it or a hypothesis.
 - It’s questionable how much more we would comprehend about the functionality of the brain with extremely complex and detailed models.
 - E.g. Blue Brain Project
 - The current state of neuroscience is exploratory in nature, not explanatory.
-- Abstraction: making simplifications to a system without removing the important features.
+- *Abstraction*: making simplifications to a system without removing the important features.
 - Reverse engineering a system can be difficult even for systems that we created in the first place.
 - E.g. Measuring the varying states of a transistor and inferring that a word processor is running on it.
 - In most models, real neurons are abstracted to be nodes in networks to reduce complexity.
 - A major ingredient of information-processing in the brain is the interaction of neurons in networks.
 - Emergence is the defining property of neural computation which distinguishes it from parallel computing in classical computers.
-- Emergent properties: properties that were not encoded directly into the system but show up in the system.
+- *Emergent properties*: properties that were not encoded directly into the system but show up in the system.
 - We separate the description of systems into two levels
   - Basic rules
   - Consequences of such rules
 - However, determining the basic rules is difficult because the actions of a system don’t directly reflects its rules, but rather the interaction between the rules.
-- Adaptive system: the ability of a system to adjust its response to external stimuli.
+- *Adaptive system*: the ability of a system to adjust its response to external stimuli.
 - There’s a difference between understanding computers and understanding computation.
 - Computers are an implementation of computation.
 This means computation is more general and theoretically, it could also be implemented in a different way such as the brain.
 - One way of analyzing systems is through Marr’s three levels of analysis.